w3c/market-data-odrl-profile/NewTerms.md

 <br>

 # To Do
 "*What do we all* [the exchanges] *really care about?
-It's simple: distribution, non-display uses such as automated trading, and the creation of new financial products*" - CBOT
+It's simple: distribution, non-display uses such as automated trading, and the creation of new financial products*"

 ## AGENTS